godotengine/godot-docs/tutorials/networking/webrtc.rst

 Remote signaling with WebSocket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A more advanced demo using WebSocket for signaling peers and :ref:`WebRTCMultiplayer <class_WebRTCMultiplayer>` is avaiable in the `godot demo projects <https://github.com/godotengine/godot-demo-projects>`_ under `networking/webrtc_signaling`.
+A more advanced demo using WebSocket for signaling peers and :ref:`WebRTCMultiplayer <class_WebRTCMultiplayer>` is available in the `godot demo projects <https://github.com/godotengine/godot-demo-projects>`_ under `networking/webrtc_signaling`.